manuelbomi/Enterprise-Progressive-Delivery-for-K8s--Canary-Blue_Green-A_B-Shadow-Deployments-for-DevOps-MLOps/README.md

-# Enterprise Progressive Delivery for Kubernetes — Canary, Blue/Green, A/B, Shadow Deployments for DevOps & MLOps
+# Enterprise Progressive Delivery for Kubernetes — Canary, Blue/Green, A/B and Shadow Deployments for MLOps & DevOps